OlivierSohn/hamazed/BACKLOG.md

 We could have a cloud DB, accessed by a single node serving JSON w. servant.

-First step : no DB, just a client serving JSON
+First step : no DB, just a client serving JSON.
-0th step : no client, just functions
+The client will be hosted as an Heroku app

 * modify updateCurrentStatus to support app-custom status with CustomStatus ShowHamazedHighscores